robertbullen/dakboard/README.md

     git clone https://github.com/robertbullen/dakboard.git
     ```

-5. Start the Python script on boot by adding this line to /etc/rc.local:
+5. Start the Python motion detector on boot by adding these lines to /etc/rc.local:

     ```bash
     # This assumes the user is the default (pi) and that the repository has